 The University of Georgia Alumni Association strives to connect students with alumni, and serve all of its alumni in the best ways possible.
 The UGA Alumni Association is proud to have programming for some of the university’s most dynamic populations, including students and distinct affinity groups.
-There are three affinity groups: UGA Black Alumni, Women of UGA and Young Alumni.
-Learn more about all three affinity groups and how to apply.
+There are four affinity groups: UGA Black Alumni, Women of UGA, Young Alumni and Latino Alumni.

 Affinity Group Applications